A business analyst is one of the fastest growing professions globally, with heightened demand in the IT industry.

 Share the idea with colleagues or ask the HR manager to give business analyst practicing techniques to strengthen hireability.

-Apply to some business analyst jobs and see the nature of responses.
+Apply for some business analyst jobs and see the nature of responses.
 You may not be looking for job change immediately but responses from employers will show if the modified resume is bringing desired responses, feedback from potential employers and if there are some transferable skills preferred than others, and if you have it, you should focus on it for improved career marketing.

 In short, getting feedback is important.